Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 A list of the devices available to inspect on develop tools:
 ![alt text](.//assets/images/devicesdevtools.png)

-Viewport/Device:      Overflow:       Images clear:
+Viewport/Device:      Overflow issue?:                                                              Images clear?:
-Galaxy Fold:
+Galaxy Fold:              No (overflow:scroll,flex-box and responsive design resolved)                   Yes
-IpadAir:
+IpadAir:                  No (overflow:scroll,flex-box and responsive design resolved)                   Yes
-IpadMini:
+IpadMini:                 No (overflow:scroll,flex-box and responsive design resolved)                   Yes
-Iphone 8:
+Iphone 12 Pro:            No (overflow:scroll,flex-box and responsive design resolved)                   Yes
-MacBook Pro:
+MacBook Pro:              No                                                                             Yes Nest Hub:                 No (overflow:scroll,flex-box and responsive design resolved)                   Yes

 1. Screengrab of project viewed on ' Galaxy Fold':
 Image 1: